wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 This current beta represents SceneChat's Basic Service.
 Basic Service is FREE and will always remain so.
 There is currently a high-ceiling limit on the amount of comments and click-backs a basic account can generate per month.
 We'll use this beta period to help determine usage tiers.
 We also plan to release higher-end features such as single-user sign on, look and feel customization, an API for tighter integration, as well as more detailed analytics.

-We expect to offer a three-tiered monthly fee - with a below $10 a month entry point.
+We expect to offer a tiered monthly fee - additional features start below $10/month, while the existing features remain free.

 == Screenshots ==